Nordjylland bedste museum 2025 Danmarks bedste museum 2025

 Read more

-The Nordic Gateway to Catholic Europe
+The Nordic portal to Catholic Europe

 In this exhibition, we will tell you about the international Middle Ages at Børglum Monastery, and how Børglum Monastery connected the North to the European Catholic community.